vishvAsa/kAvyam/laxaNam/kathA/pAtrANi/bhAvaH.md

 ## Affect/ Emotions
 ### Study approaches
 - Basic emotions approach (good for basic emotions)

-- cognitive appraisal approach
+#### Cognitive appraisal approach
 - emotions are equated with „emotion episodes‟
 - Bidirectional relationship between the components of an emotion (stimulus, perception, appraisal etc..) episode
 - Some studying emotions using non-linear dynamical systems models

-- Psychological constructionist approach
+#### Psychological constructionist approach
 - subjective experience.
 Commencing with a change in core affect, can culminate in categorizing and labeling the episode as fear, anger etc..
 - core effect
   - a neurophysiological primitive building block for all mental states (emotion included)
   - constantly changing (because of more or less obvious, internal or external, stimuli) along its two dimensions
     - pleasure-displeasure (valance)
     - activation-deactivation (arousal)
 - categorization and labeling of core affect
   - Important in determining action that is optimized for goal-attainment in a given stimulus situation

-- social constructionist approach
+#### Social constructionist approach
 - cultural and social contexts determine which stimulus must give rise to which response.
 - cultural contexts supply norms - embedded in the nervous system or in language.
 - actual unfolding of an emotional episode calls for an immediate social context

+#### Narrative methodology
+##### Components
+- paying attention to the structure of emotional narrative
+  - whether events described end in a climax or not,
+  - pace of the narrative, order of events
+  - temporal and cause-effect relationships among events
+  - juxtaposition of opposing or comparative narratives
+  - emotional nature of an entire narrative such as in structuring it as a comedy or tragedy
+- narrative construction of agency,
+- expression of emotions at the level of words, sentences, and prosody

+##### Construction
 - Construction by discourse, i.e., through the use of language (including emotion words) and language-like signs (i.e., expressions) in accordance to local norms.
 - Construction by stories
   - mental states (including emotions) are akin to stories in having a beginning, middle, and end as well as in forming a unified whole
   - Stories become narratives when we give them a verbal or non-verbal form
-    - prototypical narratives as those that “have a telic structure including an agent, a goal, and a causal sequence connecting the agent‟s various actions with the achievement or nonachievement of the goal” and regards “stories that have sustained interest within their respective traditions”
+  - prototypical narratives as those that “have a telic structure including an agent, a goal, and a causal sequence connecting the agent‟s various actions with the achievement or nonachievement of the goal”, some of them have sustained cultural interest
+    - prototype of sorrow, for example, is “what you feel like when someone you love dies and express through weeping”
+    - junctural emotions -  fear, disgust, anger, wonder, mirth that are temporally limited in their scope within the narrative
+    - outcome emotions - happiness and sorrow “define the enduring feelings we prototypically consider the final evaluation points for junctural emotions”
+    - prototypical narratives from across the globe are similar: their heroes pursue the goals of romantic union or power; realization or nonrealization of goals results in the end emotions of happiness or sorrow; and depending on whether its end emotion is happiness or sorrow, a prototypical narrative can fall under the genre of tragi-comedy or tragedy respectively.
+  - close relationship between our real-life “ego-centric” emotions and the “empathetic” emotions that we experience while reading a piece of literature

 #### Aspects